 A haptotherapist differs from a physiotherapist by putting emphasis on feeling, rather than only the physical complaints.
 Also, within haptotherapy conversation plays an important role in creating awareness and exploring the origin of the complaints.

 The most important difference with a psychologist being that the haptotherapist uses touch and other forms of practice as therapeutic means.
 In haptonomical conversation, furthermore, the emphasis lies on the emotional aspect, rather than on the mental aspect.
 Also, in haptotherapy we focus on experience, awareness and interaction in the present moment.

 I work through conversation, touch and awareness exercises on the treatment table and within the space of the room.

-In the first session, we start off with an introductory conversation in which we explore your guiding question and goals for this therapy.
-Because feeling and touch are a main and valuable aspect of the therapy, we continue with a short haptonomical introduction on the treatment table.
+In the first session we explore your guiding question and goals for this therapy through conversation.
+Also I will offer you a short haptonomical introduction on the treatment table.

 If you feel that haptotherapy is for you, we make a follow-up appointment.